kimoppalfens/kimoppalfens.github.io/_posts/2017-12-03-CoMGMT usecase - Part 4.md

 As the App-Type, select "Line-of-Business App".
 Click on Select File and in the new pane browse for "CCMSETUP.MSI".
 Click OK at the bottom of the window to confirm your selection.

-**note** The CCMSETUP.MSI file can be found in your ConfigMgr setup folder under "Program files\Microsoft Configuration Manager\Bin\I386"
+**note :** The CCMSETUP.MSI file can be found in your ConfigMgr setup folder under "Program files\Microsoft Configuration Manager\Bin\I386"

 ![alt]({{ site.url }}{{ site.baseurl }}/images/CoMgmt/Comgmt11.PNG)